kraigb/vs-product-guide/src/pages/Cross-Platform Mobile/android_emulator.md

 Finally, you can choose **Route mode**, which is similar to **Pin**.
 In Route mode you can set additional options for the simulated transitions between points.
 The simulator calculates an actual path between the points and generates invisible points at 1 second intervals between the points you choose.
 The playback speed can be set to *Walking* (5 kilometers per hour), *Biking* (25 km/h), *Speed Limit* (variable dependent on map point), and *Fast*.

-### Camera

-If your app uses the camera (by using an appropriate API), the emulator supports that.
-You can use the built-in camera app directly.
-When you launch the camera in the emulator you will see a fixed animated image that you can take a snapshot of, simulating taking a picture.
-You can also navigate to the **Camera** tab in **Additional Tools**, where you can switch the input for Front and Rear Camera to display a default animation, a picture from file, or an attached web-cam.
-Any web-cam recognized by Windows shows as an option in the drop down lists for front and rear cameras.

 ### Power/Battery Simulation (and Power button)

 If you write your app to respond to battery charge changes, you can simulate them by switching to the **Battery** tab when you open the **Additional Tools**.